 Space management is defined as the management, control and supervision of the physical spaces a business occupies.
 This could refer to a single floor, multiple floors or multiple floors in multiple buildings.
 Space management is a multi-step process that requires data gathering, analysis, forecasting, and strategizing.
 In practice, it involves creating a space management system that identifies floor layouts and occupants throughout your organization.
 Space management software simplifies this practice and makes it easier to scale your space planning goals.

-Planning and mastering how your organization utilizes its office space is a challenging, yet rewarding experience.
-Space management is a multi-step process that requires data gathering, analysis, forecasting, and strategizing.
-It requires a deep analysis and understanding of the company’s critical values and goals moving forward.
-In the early stages, management must develop planning principles for the company that will serve as criteria by which alternative processes will be assessed.
+In the early stages, management teams must develop planning principles for the company that will serve as criteria by which alternative space planning processes will be assessed.
 These guidelines will serve the company for years to come, as issues occur that could not be anticipated during initial planning.
 So, how do you make the most of your company’s spatial (and tangible) assets, ensuring the budget is maximized both now and moving forward?
-Let’s take a look at 3 space management necessities to make sure you stay on track.
+Let’s take a look at three space management necessities to make sure you stay on track.

 3 Space Management Essentials